-5.M.9 Modelling
+5.M.710 Modelling

 Model the irrigation demand of pasture and crops according to soil type and climate using Irricalc or a similar reasonable use model approved by Marlborough District Council.
 The model output will be used as a basis for determining allocations for the use of water.
-The model will be provided to water users via an online tool.
+The model will be provided to water users via the E-planning an online tool.

-5.M.10 Research
+5.M.811 Research